Are you a nut free school?

 How long is the preschool school year?

-The preschool year mostly follows the Black Gold school calendar.
-It runs from mid September to mid June and follows the same PD days and holidays that Black Gold does.
+The preschool year mostly follows the Black Gold School Division school calendar.
+It runs from mid September to mid June and follows the same PD days and holidays scheduled on the Black Gold School Division yearly calendar.

 What are your monthly fees and when do I need to pay them by?